 Dr. Schaffner is a member of numerous professional societies and has been elected to leadership positions in several.
 He has served as the President of the Society for Healthcare Epidemiology of America (SHEA) in 1983.
 He recently completed a term on the elected Council of the Infectious Diseases Society of America.
 He has written over 300 scientific articles and textbook chapters.
 He is a consultant in public health policy and communicable disease control for numerous national and local institutions, including the Centers for Disease Control and Prevention, the World Health Organization, the Tennessee Department of Health, the American Hospital Association, and the American College of Physicians, among others.
 He served as Hospital Epidemiologist at Vanderbilt for over 35 years, where under his direction, the Department became a major influence in the prevention of nosocomial infections at Vanderbilt.
 In 2006, he swapped roles with his mentee, Dr. Talbot, and became the Associate Hospital Epidemiologist.

 Shaefer Spires, MD -- Dr. Spires graduated from the University of Georgia in 2003 and Mercer University School of Medicine in 2009.
 He completed residency training in Internal Medicine and fellowship training in Infectious Diseases at Vanderbilt University.
 He joined the faculty at Vanderbilt in 2014.
-He currently serves as the Hospital Epidemiologist at Williamson Medical Center and at the Tennessee Valley VA Healthcare System.
+He currently serves as the Hospital Epidemiologist and Medical Director for antibiotic Stewardship at Williamson Medical Center.
 His primary research interests are focused on the prevention of outpatient central line-associated bloodstream infections, antimicrobial stewardship and healthcare-associated infection prevention.

 George Nelson, MD -- Dr. Nelson graduated from Princeton University in 2002 and Case Western Reserve School of Medicine in 2006.
 He completed residency training in Internal Medicine at Vanderbilt University and then served as an Epidemic Intelligence Officer at the Centers for Disease Control and Prevention in the National Center for Immunization and Respiratory Diseases.
 He then completed infectious diseases fellowship at Johns Hopkins Hospital.
 George joined the faculty ay Vanderbilt in 2014.
-He currently serves as the Associate Hospital Epidemiologist for VUMC and Associate Director of Antimicrobial Stewardship at Vanderbilt.
+He currently serves as the Associate Hospital Epidemiologist for VUMC and the Director of the Vanderbilt Antimicrobial Stewardship Program (VASP).
 His primary reserach intersted focuses on the prevention of multidrug-resistant bacterial infections, antimicrobial stewardship, and healthcare-associated infection prevention.